Matduro/restaurant-finder/README.md

 # restaurant-finder
-Building a Yelp clone using the PERN stack
+Building a Yelp clone using the PERN stack, with the guidance of Sanjeev Thiyagarajan.